anushreejha/itl-project-work/rag-pipeline/rag03-re-ranker/README.md

 # In the query flow
 ### The for the input query first embeddings are created
 ### The next step is to retrieve the chunks that have a similarity to the query-embeddings
+### These retreived chunks are passed to embedder model that re-ranks the chunks that is the most relevant to the query.
 ### These are then passed into the LLMs to format a response

 ### Running the Rag-pipeline